testthedocs/dockerfile/ttd-sphinx/docs/install.rst

 You do not need to install anything else.

-The first time you run *plone-docsbuilder* it will automatically pull the application container from Docker Hub.
+The first time you run *ttd-sphinx* it will automatically pull the application container from Docker Hub.

 In case you prefer to pull (download) the container yourself do the following:

 .. code-block:: shell

-   docker pull testthedocs/plone-docsbuilder
+   docker pull testthedocs/ttd-sphinx

 This will download the latest version of the container.